 I occasionally give the Silver Bullet award to someone who takes up an unpopular or thankless cause, doing the real work to demonstrate the facts.
-No award this week, but nominations are always welcome.
-There are many bogus claims and charts out there!
+Jacob Wolinsky has a terrific review of Harry Dent predictions.
+Here is one of the most dramatic, from just a year ago.

 The Week Ahead

 We would all like to know the direction of the market in advance.
 Good luck with that!
 Second best is planning what to look for and how to react.
 That is the purpose of considering possible themes for the week ahead.
 You can make your own predictions in the comments.

 It is back to normal for the volume of economic data, but the most important reports came last week.

 - Michigan Sentiment (F).
 Continued strength anticipated.
 Special interest in future expectations.